Mindfulness courses for all kinds of people

-This MBCT mindfulness course provides a high level of practical and theoretical guidance and support in the practices of mindfulness and mindfulness meditation.
-The courses help participants develop new more helpful ways to handle negative thoughts, low moods and emotions.
+The mindfulness MBCT course provides a high level of practical and theoretical guidance and support in the practices of mindfulness and mindfulness meditation.
+The course helps participants develop new and more helpful ways to handle negative thoughts, low moods and emotions.
 This in turn helps prevent and alleviate low mood, depression, and components of depression such as anxiety and stress.
 However, one needn't be experiencing any of the above to benefit from the practice of mindfulness.
 Mindfulness practice enhances the experience of living.

-The eight week mindfulness courses are a culmination of thousands of years of experience, learning and wisdom of many who went before us and some who are still with us.
+The eight week mindfulness course is a culmination of thousands of years of experience, learning and wisdom of many who went before us and some who are still with us.
 I will endeavour to pass on to you what has been passed on to me along with knowledge and wisdom from the perspective of my own experiences.

 My experience and training